top of page

 It should be pointed out that Death in the Discworld is not invisible.
 It's just that most people refuse to acknowledge him until they have to.
 The Wizards of the Discworld can see him and the wizzard Rincewind spends most of his time running from him (though he runs from pretty much everything).

-However, it's perhaps Commander Vimes which has some of the best near-death experiences in the series.
-In both The Fifth Elephant and in Thud, he's shown to have a mildly continuous relationship with Death when he is able to see him.
+However, it's perhaps Commander Vimes who has some of the best near-death experiences in the series.
+In both The Fifth Elephant and Thud, he's shown to have a mildly continuous relationship with Death when he can see him.

 The Comic Relief